jaanga/jaanga.github.io/cookbook-html/templates/github-api-user-explorer2/readme.md

 ##  To Do List / Goals

-* 2016-10-18 ~ Read all cases pf readme.MD
+* leaving and coming back returns to same user / better location.hash management
 * Add GitHub no connection note
 * Add API key entry
-* Add number of stars to each repo < add to rate limit
+* Add number of stars to each repo < would add to rate limit
 * Add iframes to orgs
 * Add iframes to gists